Netflix

 Highlights

-- Spent nearly $600 million on suppliers from underrepresented communities in 2023.
+• Spent $570 million globally with suppliers considered small and suppliers from underrepresented communities in 2024.

 Recent News